AlanHohn/alanhohn.github.io/_posts/2013-09-16-webmvc-server-1.markdown

 Spring WebMVC REST application.
 We could build a WAR with these three files (and the Spring dependencies) and it would deploy to a servlet container and expose REST interfaces.
-With the right dependencies, this example will return XML or JSON to a client, depending on the `Content-Type` the client requested.
+With the right dependencies, this example will return XML or JSON to a client, depending on what the client requested.

 [webapp]:https://github.com/AlanHohn/webmvc
 [springref]:http://docs.spring.io/spring/docs/2.5.6/reference/mvc.html#mvc-annotation